paidinesh7/Second-Brain/README.md

-# Second Brain: The Sovereign Personal Context Vault
+# Second Brain: Context is important

 > *"The context that you do not store and document, does not exist."*

-In the age of AI, the ultimate cognitive leverage isn't knowing how to write fancy prompts.
-It is owning your **Sovereign Context Layer**.
+In the age of AI, atleast for now, leverage isn't knowing how to write fancy prompts.
+It is owning your context, understanding and frameworks.
+And if you are like me, then it is also about remembering the things I have learnt and recalling the lessons when needed.
+I am terrible at it.
+So I built this.

 AI models are incredibly powerful at pattern-matching and connecting dots, but they have a fatal limitation: **they do not know you.** They do not know how you write, how you make decisions, or the unwritten rules that govern your work.

 This repository is a plain-text Markdown vault designed to help you document yourself, offload your memory, and use an LLM Command Line Interface (CLI) to find your blind spots and pattern-match your life.

+While I have kept this really simple, the idea was that you will experiment with this.
+Figure that maybe a folder called Website is needed to put up all the context on a website for example.
+Or you will experiment with your fitness data here.
+Or add more things that is YOU.
+So while this is a start, it is to get you to think about what YOU should build for yourself.

 ---